Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Introduction to Requirements Writing

 • Welcome to the Requirements Writing course.
-Over five weeks, you will learn rules for writing clear requirements.
-Each week, complete a module and practice with quizzes drawn from a large question set.
-This helps you prepare for the course exam in Week 5.
-This module introduces the course structure and how to get started.
-You will understand the course flow and assessment methods.
-To succeed, plan your weekly study time.
+Over the next five weeks, you will learn how to write clear and effective requirements using proven guidelines and best practices.
+Each week, you will complete a module and reinforce your learning through quizzes drawn from a large question bank.
+These practice activities are designed to help you prepare for the final course exam in Week 5.
+In this module, you will be introduced to the course structure and learn how to get started.
+You will understand how the course is organized, how you will be assessed, and what to expect each week.
+To succeed in this course, it is important to plan your study time and stay consistent with your weekly progress.

 • Writing Clear Requirements: Structure and Initial Rules